Cy-a-n/space-battle/README.md

 ### Entities

 `Entities` implement several behaviors.
 Like in other entity component systems, entities are not meant hold any logic themselfs.
-However, entities are allowed to provide their own values to instance their components.
+However, entities are allowed to provide their own values to instantiate their components or related entities.
 It is generally recommended to create a standard implementation for each Behavior that gets implemented by multiple entities, so that other entities can extend / inherit this standard implementation to avoid unnecessary boilerplate code.
 An example for a simple entity could look like this: